realA10001986/VSR/README.md

 # VSR

 This repository holds the most current firmware for a replica of the Voltage Systems Regulator ("VSR") known from the Delorean Time Machine.
 There is no kit available yet; however, the electronics are done and you can make your own circuit boards using the files in the [Electronics](/Electronics/) folder.
-Below are some pictures of a fully functional prototype, still with minor optical imperfections (such as the buttons being located to far up):
+Below are some pictures of a fully functional prototype, still with minor optical imperfections (such as the buttons being located to far up and an early display bezel):

 [<img src="img/vsrpt_1s.jpg">](img/vsrpt_1.jpg)
 [<img src="img/vsrpt_2s.jpg">](img/vsrpt_2.jpg)